johnaweiss/HTML-Micro-Templating/readme.md

 ### Comparison

 I haven't had a chance to compare yet.
 Comparison should look at:
+ - **Code Free**: Can HTML devs make templates without writing or knowing Javascript?
+ - **Attributes**: Does it support template-fields in the HTML attributes?
+Or only content?
  - **Ease of template coding**: Simplity, visual clarity, normal HTML with syntax coloring?
 Or, is the template a confusing mix of javascript and HTML?
 Does it validate?
  - **Ease of HTML container coding**: Simplity, visual clarity, similarity to static HTML, validation
  - **Ease of HTML data-entry**: Redundancy, complexity, risk
  - **Performance**: Page load times, caching
- - **Code**: Is it well-structured, good coding practices like meaningful variable names, etc?
+ - **JS Code**: Is it well-structured, good coding practices like meaningful variable names, etc?
 Or indecipherable spaghetti code?
 Uses the latest Javascript enhancements, like array functions and arrow syntax?
  - **Size**: How big is the JS?
  - **Features**: Does it support:
  	- multiple group headers with metadata